jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 2.1.0 (2023/12/22) =
+= 2.1.1 (2023/12/23) =
 * Add: Support for OpenRouter, which give you access currently to 73 models.
-* Update: Additional streamlining of the codebase.
-* Update: Default AI environments for every type of query.
+* Add: Default AI environments for each type of query.
+* Add: Reset, Export and Import of your AI Engine settings.
+* Update: Huge streamlining of the codebase.
 * 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
 * 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
 * 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you!